kimthompson/ShakerBot/README.md

 # ShakerBot

+## Warning

+Any adjustments made to the master branch will be deployed.
+Please keep this in mind during development and develop on your own branches, and attempt to merge them into `staging` before trying them on `master`.

 ## Installation and Boot

 Make sure you have installed node, npm and git.
 Once you've cloned this repo, run the command `npm i` to install all the required packages, then run `npm run start` to start the server in the background.
 For active development, run the command `npm run dev` to see the full terminal readout.